SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay," Fluttershy said as she began to cut the fabric to length.

 Fluttershy held the purple strip up to the skirt, aligning it.
 "Can you hold this?"
-Fluttershy asked.

 Pinkie held it as Fluttershy pinned it with a safety pin.